code4history/code4history.github.io/README.md

 Some of them cannot be published, but the following are some examples that can be published.
 * Supporting the application of Maplat (Maplat Android, Maplat iOS) to the "[Sightseeing cloud application](https://www.machi-pla.com/apps/)" of the Machidukuri-Platform Co., Ltd.
 * Support for application of Maplat (Maplat UI) to "[Higashinari City Walk App](https://higashinari-walk.fun/)" in Higashinari Ward, Osaka City

+### Investigation of the origin of great figures and historic sites
+There are many projects that cannot be opened to the public, but we have provided support mainly for historical maps, chorographies, and library surveys for great figures and historic sites.